Steven-Quintana-Medina/user-microservice/README.md

 * ![Gradle](https://img.shields.io/badge/Gradle-02303A.svg?style=for-the-badge&logo=Gradle&logoColor=white)
 * ![MySQL](https://img.shields.io/badge/MySQL-00000F?style=for-the-badge&logo=mysql&logoColor=white)

+## About the Project

+This is a microservice in charge of creating personal information of clients and staff of a small square, also with an authorization and authentication system.

 <!-- GETTING STARTED -->
 ## Getting Started

+To view how the project works go to https://user-microservice-small-square-app.onrender.com/swagger-ui/index.html credentials admin:

+## test credentials

+* admin:
+  * email: daniela@gmail.com
+  * password: admin

-To get a local copy up and running follow these steps.
+To get a local copy up and running, follow these steps.

 ### Prerequisites